AEG (German company): Locomotives and railway technology

-AEG played an important role in the history of the German railways; the company was involved on the development and manufacture of the electrical parts of almost all German electric locomotive series and contributed to the introduction of electrical power in German railways.
+AEG played an important role in the history of the German railways; the company was involved in the development and manufacture of the electrical parts of almost all German electric locomotive series and contributed to the introduction of electrical power in German railways.

 Additionally many steam locomotives were made in AEG factories.
 In 1931 the company acquired Borsig and transferred the locomotive production to the AEG-Borsig works (Borsig Lokomotiv-Werke GmbH) from the Borsig plant in Tegel.
 In 1948 the plant became VEB Lokomotivbau Elektrotechnische Werke.
 In addition to numerous electric locomotives produced for the DR steam locomotive production continued until 1954.

 When the Federal Republic of Germany began implementing AC propulsion systems AEG found itself in competition with Brown, Boveri & Cie.
 The prototype DB Class E320 was built with Krupp as dual voltage (15 kV and 25 kV AC) test machine, the technology ultimately leading to locomotives such as DB Class 120 and ICE 1.

 Only after German reunification and the adoption of the LEW plant in Hennigsdorf did AEG's name return to whole locomotive manufacturing, but only for a short time.
-"AEG locomotives GmbH " became part of ABB Daimler-Benz Transportation (later ADtranz) and currently the technology developed in the past, in part, now enables Bombardier Transportation to build the very successful TRAXX series of locomotives.
+"AEG locomotives GmbH " became part of ABB Daimler-Benz Transportation (later ADtranz) and currently the technology developed in the past, in part, now enables Alstom to build the very successful Traxx series of locomotives.

-AEG also built the Hellenic Railways TRAINOSE Class 520DMUs between 1989/1990/1991 and 1994/1995/1996.
+AEG also built the Hellenic Railways TRAINOSE Class 520 DMUs between 1989/1990/1991 and 1994/1995/1996.
+Between 1992 to 1994, AEG built 96 metro cars for Shanghai Metro.

 Aircraft

 AEG manufactured a range of aircraft from 1912 to 1918.
-The first aircraft in 1912 was of wooden construction and modeled after the biplane of the Wright brothers.
+The first aircraft in 1912 was of wooden construction and modeled after the Wright brothers biplane.
 It had a wingspan of 17.5 m; was powered by an eight-cylinder engine producing 75 hp; unloaded weight was 850 kg; and could attain a speed of 65 km/h.
 From 1912, the construction of airplanes proceeded in mixed wood and steel tube construction with fabric covering.

-One of the planes designed and built was Riesenflugzeug ("giant aircraft") AEG R.I.
+One of the planes designed and built was a Riesenflugzeug ("giant aircraft") AEG R.I.
 This aircraft was powered by four 260 hp Mercedes D.IVa engines linked to a combination leather cone and dog clutch.
 The first flight tests were satisfactory, but on 3 September 1918, the R.I broke up in the air killing its seven crewmen.

 The most successful in terms of production figures of all the AEG aircraft designs was that of the G.IV Grossflugzeuge ("large aircraft") heavy tactical bomber, of which one still survives of the 320 built, as the sole surviving World War One German multi-engine bomber.

 During the Second World War AEG produced machines for reconnaissance purposes, including a helicopter platform driven by an AC motor.
 This was a tethered craft that could not fly freely; the power supply was carried by three cables from the ground.
 The machine reached an altitude of 300 m.